 The Canary Suicides are meditations on captivity, miniature embodiment, the pet as fetish, and the relationship between death and delight.
 They are influenced by the medieval reliquary; the work of Rauschenberg, Kienholz, and the mice who’ve made tiny, perfect replicas of some of their most well-known assemblages; and the artist’s mother and grandmother, who bred and kept many healthy, self-actualized canaries trained in calligraphy, origami, algebra, and bridge.

-Each Canary Suicide contains hidden money, a suicide note, a pet owned by the resident canary, and unique surprises.
+Each Canary Suicide contains money, a suicide note, a pet owned by the resident canary, and unique surprises.
 Commissions are available.
 Please email to discuss ideas and prices.